 Note that, in this signature, gamma matrices satisfy

 with a minus sign.
 The next step is to define a translation operator on the torus $\mathbb{T}^3$.
-This is done analogously to what we have seen in section \ref{sec:ReviewIKKT}, by defining a Hilbert space acted upon by matrices, which is decomposed into two components, as in equation (\ref{eq:decomposition}).
+This is done analogously to the method of section \ref{sec:ReviewIKKT}, by defining a Hilbert space acted upon by matrices, which is decomposed into two components, as in equation (\ref{eq:decomposition}).
 It follows that the degrees of freedom of the theory are decomposed as

-where we are considering the case of anti-periodic fermions explicitly, and we will comment on the periodic case later on.
+where we are considering the case of anti-periodic fermions explicitly, and we will comment on the periodic case later.
+The lattice \(\mathbb{L}_3\) is the three-dimensional analogous of (\ref{eq:shitlattice}), namely

+where lattice sites represent half-integer winding modes in each direction.
 Here, indices are $\mu=4,...,9$ and $a=1,2,3$, such that indices labelled by Latin letters $a,b,..$ correspond to compact directions (note that this is different from previous sections).
-Note that all the degrees of freedom now have an explicit time-dependence.
+Note that all the degrees of freedom now have an explicit time dependence.
 We substitute the decomposition (\ref{eq:BFSSDecomp}) into the Euclidean action (\ref{eq:EuclideanBFSS}) and define the mode expansion of the fields

 where $\sigma \in [0, L^{-1}]$ is the momentum mode along the torus.
 We obtain the compact BFSS action

 where, for convenience, we have defined an index $A=0, 1,2,3$, corresponding to the time and space coordinates of the fields.
 The effective gauge coupling is defined as $g_{eff}^2=\frac{g^2}{M}$, $M$ being the dimension of the Hilbert subspace on which $p^a$ and $q^a$ are defined.
 We choose to work in Lorentz gauge $\partial_B X^B=0$, where $X^0(t, \sigma)=A(t, \sigma)$, implying that we must add a ghost term to the compact action (\ref{eq:BFSSCompact})